AMAC Board of Directors

 Chair, AMAC Membership Committee

-Vice President, Business Development, HMSHost
+Vice President, Business Development, HMSHost by Avolta

 Tosin Kasali is Vice President, Business Development, where he is responsible for developing and managing strategic client and partner relationships that lead to value-creating opportunities for the airport, and the company, primarily through structuring, winning and retaining the airport concessions contracts.
 Tosin joined HMSHost in 2016 as Director of Business Development Finance.
 He was primarily responsible for financial modeling and business case presentations—evaluating and communicating to the Executive Team the financial risk and return of new business opportunities.
 Before joining HMSHost, Tosin was Senior Manager of Business Development at Gategroup (Gate Gourmet), primarily responsible for deal evaluation, financial modeling, business case presentations and lead development.